Thesis

 • Whether you are in a producer/director team [See Exceptions below.]

-IMPORTANT NOTE: If the # of applicants exceeds the # of spots available in the class, those already in a director/producer team will be in better shape with regard to their application.
+IMPORTANT NOTE: If the # of applicants exceeds the # of spots available in the class, those in director/producer teams will be given priority over solo applicants.

 • The quality of your thesis project logline (and synopsis, if you provide it)